gigwegbe/liquid-ai-competition-smart-guage-system/README.md

 python3 app-vlm-inference.py
 ```

-- Start the Guage Inspector LLM
+- Start the Guage Inspector LLM (In another terminal with the same environment)
 ```
 python3 app-llm-inference.py
 ```